Harry-Ashenden/easyRecipes/README.md

 ## Lessons Learned:

 This whole project was a learning curve from understanding how a full-stack app is put together from the gorund up.
-One of the biggest take-aways from the projetc is the best way to construct an optimised structure so requests are handled correctly and debugging can be done quickly.
-Outside of that putting into practice technology such as MongoDB, Bootstrap, Multer and more has vastly improved my knowledge of choosing the right tech for the right job.
+One of the biggest take-aways from the project is the best way to construct an optimised structure so requests are handled correctly and debugging can be done quickly.
+Outside of the structure, putting into practice technology such as MongoDB, Bootstrap, Multer and more has vastly improved my knowledge of choosing the right tech for the right job.